 As she struggled with her mental health over the next decade, that comment stuck with her.
-Smith has been sharing her experiences on social media and recently posted a photo of herself with a huge grin on her face.
+Smith has been sharing her experiences on social media and last year she posted a photo of herself with a huge grin on her face.
 But the message she included with it revealed there was more to the picture.

 “This photo was taken just 7 hours before I tried to take my own life for the 3rd time.
 This photo was taken in the morning … That evening I took an overdose that left me in the hospital for a week,” she wrote.
 “I had no idea I’d try to take my own life in the morning.
 I was smiling and loved the way my hair looked hence the selfie.”